sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

    :language: java
    :autograde: unittest

    Here is an active code sample that creates two greeting strings: one using a string literal and the other using new and the String constructor.
-Change the code to add 2 new strings called firstname and lastname, one using a string literal and the other using new, and print them out with the greetings.
+Change the code to add 2 new strings called firstName and lastName, one using a string literal and the other using new, and print them out with the greetings.
    ~~~~
    public class StringTest
    {